nhsconnect/nhslogin/src/interface-spec-doc.md

 This document defines the interfaces implemented by the Platform and describes the data flows supported by these interfaces.

 [The specification document is available here](https://github.com/nhsconnect/nhslogin/blob/main/NHS%20login%20-%20Interface%20Specification%20-%20Federation.docx?raw=true).

-N.B.
-We are currently in the process of moving the content from the Word document to this site.